gocircuit/circuit/README.md

 Run
 ---

-Prepare a local directory that can be FUSE-mounted by your user.
-For instance, `/circuit` is a good choice.

 To run the circuit agent, pick a public IP address and port for it to listen on, and start it like so

-	circuit -a 10.20.30.7:11022 -m /circuit
+	circuit start -a 10.0.0.7:11022

-Among a few other things, the circuit agent will print its own circuit URL.
+The circuit server will print its own circuit URL on its standard output.
 It should look like this:

-	…
-	circuit://10.20.30.7:11022/78517/R56e7a2a0d47a7b5d
-	…
+	circuit://10.0.0.7:11022/78517/Q56e7a2a0d47a7b5d

 Copy it.
-We will need it to tell the next circuit agent to join this one.
+We will need it to tell the next circuit server to “join” this one in a network, i.e. circuit.

-Log onto another machine and similarly start a circuit agent there, as well.
+Log onto another machine and similarly start a circuit server there, as well.
-This time, use the `-j` option to tell the new agent to join the circuit of the first one:
+This time, use the `-j` option to tell the new server to join the first one:

-	circuit -a 10.20.30.5:11088 -m /circuit -j circuit://10.20.30.7:11022/78517/R56e7a2a0d47a7b5d
+	circuit start -a 10.0.0.5:11088 -j circuit://10.0.0.7:11022/78517/Q56e7a2a0d47a7b5d

-You now have two mutually-aware circuit agents, running on two different hosts in your cluster.
+You now have two mutually-aware circuit servers, running on two different hosts in your cluster.
 You can join any number of additional hosts to the circuit environment in a similar fashion, even billions: